-When you grow tired of doing activities or seeing things with your new travel friends, you simply part company.
+When you grow tired of doing activities or going on adventures with your new travel friends, you simply part company.
 It shocks you at how fast and passionate your new friendships have developed — reaching the same levels that would have taken months or years at home.
 You exchange a sad goodbye and swap emails, but the truth is that you will probably never see this person ever again.

 The pain of the goodbye quickly fades because the weight of your rucksack digging into your shoulders is familiar and welcomed.
 Surely there must be new adventures waiting down the road; your sad goodbye turns into a smile because you know that your new friend is probably thinking the same.
 Backpacking travel forces you to live in the present, rather than worry about the future or past.
 New experiences, new dangers, and new friendships are waiting to be discovered.

 The sweat tickles down the side of your forehead and the road stretches out in front of you.
 You can literally choose any direction on a map to go and no one will say anything different.

 The freedom of backpacking travel is intoxicating to you.

 When you reach the next island, you start all over.
 You learn the town, the names, the other travelers’ faces all over again.
 Every day is spent walking in the jungle, exploring temples, caves, and scuba diving.
 Stuff that should probably be dangerous, but at the time it makes your body vibrate with survival.
 You have already tried things you never would have done at home.
 You are getting so much sunshine and exercise that you have never felt healthier or more energetic in your life.